Careers & Education

 Each Digital SAT section, Reading and Writing, as well as Math, is based on the number of correct answers you get.
 Wrong answers don’t count against you.

-The two section scores are added for a total score ranging from 400 to 1600.
+Reading and Writing and Math are each scored from 200 to 800.
+The two section scores are added together for a total score between 400 and 1600.

 prepare for the SAT